marmelab/react-admin/docs/List.md

 # The List View

 The List view displays a list of records fetched from the API.
 The entry point for this view is the `<List>` component, which takes care of fetching the data.
-Then, it puts that data in a context so that it's available for its descendants - usually `<Datagrid>`, which then delegates the rendering of each record property to [`<Field>`](./Fields.md) components.
+Then, it puts that data in a `ListContext` so that it's available for its descendants - usually `<Datagrid>`, which then delegates the rendering of each record property to [`<Field>`](./Fields.md) components.

 ![The List View](./img/list-view.png)